cloud8877-source/landing-page-builder/SETUP.md

 2. Scroll down to "Your apps"
 3. Click the web icon (</>)
 4. Register your app
-5. Copy the config values to your .env file
+5. Copy the config values to your `.env.local` file

+**Important:** These are public Firebase config values safe for client-side use.

 ## Step 5: Set up Billplz (Optional)